INGENIOUS+ YOUTH INNOVATION AWARD

 GENERAL CONDITIONS

-The Sponsors’ failure to enforce any term of these Competition Rules shall not constitute a waiver of that provision.
+The Rideau Hall Foundation’s failure to enforce any term of these Competition Rules shall not constitute a waiver of that provision.
 The invalidity or unenforceability of any provision of these Competition Rules shall not affect the validity or enforceability of any other provision.
 If any provision of the Competition Rules is determined to be invalid or otherwise unenforceable, then the Competition Rules shall be construed in accordance with their terms as if the invalid or unenforceable provision was not contained therein.

 APPLICABLE LAWS

-- The competition is void where prohibited by law and is subject to all federal, provincial and municipal laws and regulations.
+The competition is void where prohibited by law and is subject to all federal, provincial and municipal laws and regulations.
 All issues and questions concerning the construction, validity, interpretation and enforceability of the Competition Rules or the rights of the parties in connection with the Competition shall be governed by and construed in accordance with the laws of the province of Ontario.

-- In the event of any discrepancy or inconsistency between the terms and conditions of the Competition Rules and disclosures or other statements contained in any competition-related materials, including but not limited to the entry form, or print or online advertising, the terms and conditions of the Competition Rules shall prevail, govern and control.
+In the event of any discrepancy or inconsistency between the terms and conditions of the Competition Rules and disclosures or other statements contained in any competition-related materials, including but not limited to the entry form, or print or online advertising, the terms and conditions of the Competition Rules shall prevail, govern and control.
 In the event of any discrepancy or inconsistency between the English language version and the French language version of the Competition Rules, the English version shall prevail, govern and control.